JuliaManifolds/ManoptExamples.jl/docs/src/examples/Constrained-Mean-Hn.md

 end
 ```

-We can model the constrained either with an inequality constraint `g(p) \geq 0` or using a projection onto the set.
-For the gradient of `g` and the projection we again also provide mutating variants.
+We can model the constrained either with an inequality constraint $g(p) \geq 0$ or using a projection onto the set.
+For the gradient of $g$ and the projection we again also provide mutating variants.

 ``` julia
 g(M, p; op=[], radius=1) = distance(M, op, p)^2 - radius^2;